What Is Application Performance Monitoring?

 Here, it’s also important to keep in mind that APM is not only important for businesses that provide public-facing applications.
 Business applications also need to deliver reliable and fast performance to ensure efficiency, productivity, and disruptions to business processes.

-What Needs To Be Measured?
+What Needs To Be Measured in case of Application Performance Monitoring?

 Now that we’ve looked at what APM is and why it’s important, let’s look at what businesses need to measure to ensure optimal performance and an excellent user experience.
 In other words, what metrics should businesses consider?